dannybloe/dzVents/README.md

 # dzVents is now part of Domoticz!
 dzVents in this repository is no longer maintained!
+The documentation below is for 1.1.x.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->